-- Avoid certain cold medications.
-Over-the-counter cold remedies that contain pseudoephedrine (Advil Cold & Sinus, Aleve-D Sinus & Headache, Claritin-D, Sudafed, Tylenol Cold, Zyrtec-D, others) constrict your blood vessels and may increase your PAD symptoms.
+- Avoid certain cold and sinus medications.
+Products that contain pseudoephedrine (Advil Cold and Sinus, Sudafed, others) tighten blood vessels and may increase PAD symptoms.

 Careful foot care

-In addition to the above suggestions, take good care of your feet.
-People with peripheral artery disease, especially those who also have diabetes, are at risk of poor healing of sores on the lower legs and feet.
+In addition to lifestyle changes, take good care of your feet.
+People with PAD, especially those who also have diabetes, are at risk of poor healing of sores and injuries on the lower legs and feet.

 - Wear well-fitting shoes and thick, dry socks.

 - Promptly treat any fungal infections of the feet, such as athlete's foot.

 - Inspect your feet daily for injuries.

 - Have a foot doctor (podiatrist) treat bunions, corns or calluses.